tkuebler/ChatScriptBrains/README.md

 aiml2cs
 -------
 This directory contains a perl script to help translating aiml -> chatscript.
-That process is nessisarily a partitially manual process - as a lot of the macros require human interpretation of what behavior was intended in order to translate it to the chatscript methods of doing similar things.
+That process is necessarily a partially manual process - as a lot of the macros require human interpretation of what behavior was intended in order to translate it to the chatscript methods of doing similar things.

 swig
 ----